 The concept of this soup came from a memory of something I had years ago in a restaurant.
 Cream of roasted garlic soup.
 It sounded strange but the flavour was unbelievable.
 Roasting garlic takes away the sharpness and replaces it with sweet creamy yumminess.
 I thought that adding asparagus would give it a better colour and by roasting the garlic the delicate taste of asparagus wouldn’t be over powered.

 I wish there was a way to preserve fresh asparagus after the season ends.
-Besides pickled asparagus, the only other way is to freeze it.
+Besides Pickled Asparagus, the only other way is to freeze it.
 I know a few people who do this but I’ve never had any luck.
 But soup freezes well.
 So by making this you can enjoy local asparagus all year long!Jump to Recipe

 You can roast the garlic in advance.
 In fact you should, unless you want a huge hydro bill.
 I was cooking something else the night before so I tossed it in the oven at the same time.
 Just trim off the top to expose most of the cloves, drizzle with olive oil and scrunch up inside foil.

+When everything is fork tender, puree until smooth.
 An immersion blender is easiest but you can also pour the soup into a blender and purée.